Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Appendix/glossary.md

 and values tend to be more clustered around the mean but less peaked than a normal distribution.

+Sample Spaces
+: refers to all the possible outcomes regarding an experiment or event.
+It requires three conditions (mutual exclusivity, collective exhaustiveness, and sufficient granularity) for all elements (outcomes/events) residing within the sample space.

 Skewness ($\mu_3$)
 : measures the asymmetry of the probability distribution of a real-valued random variable about its mean.
 Skewness has two types.